 Aecon's business strategy involves the selective growth of its operations through internal growth and acquisitions.
 Aecon requires substantial working capital during its peak busy period.
 Aecon relies on its cash position and the availability of credit and capital markets to meet these working capital demands.
 As Aecon's business grows, Aecon is continually seeking to enhance its access to funding in order to finance the working capital associated with this growth.
 However, given the expected demand for infrastructure services over the next several years based on announced government infrastructure programs and related investment commitments and the size of many of these projects, Aecon may be constrained in its ability to capitalize on growth opportunities to the extent that financing is either insufficient or unavailable.
 Further, instability or disruption of capital markets, or a weakening of Aecon's cash position could restrict its access to or increase the cost of obtaining financing.
 Aecon cannot guarantee that it will maintain an adequate cash flow to fund its operations and meet its liquidity needs.
-Additionally, if the terms of Aecon's credit facilities are not met and compliance with its covenants are not achieved, lenders may terminate Aecon's right to use its credit facilities or demand repayment of whole or part of all outstanding indebtedness, which could have a material adverse effect on Aecon's cash position and operations.
+Additionally, if the terms of Aecon's credit facilities are not met and compliance with its covenants are not achieved, lenders may terminate Aecon's right to use its credit facilities or demand repayment of whole or part of all outstanding indebtedness, which could have a material adverse effect on Aecon's financial position.
+One or more third parties drawing on letters of credit or guarantees could have a material adverse effect on Aecon's cash position and operations.